kazimkesler/Embedded-Bank-Management/README.md

 No limits of data

-Can export as TXT file
+Can be export as TXT file